Lazio

 Lazio (/ˈlætsiəʊ/ LAT-see-oh, /ˈlɑːt-/ LAHT--; /it/) or Latium (/ˈleɪʃiəm/ LAY-shee-əm, /USalso-ʃəm/ --shəm; from the original Latin name, /la/) is one of the 20 administrative regions of Italy.
-Situated in the central peninsular section of the country, it has 5,714,882 inhabitants and a GDP of more than €212 billion per year, making it the country's second most populated region and second largest regional economy after Lombardy.
-The capital of Lazio is Rome, which is the capital city of Italy.
+Situated in the central peninsular section of the country, it has 5,709,444 inhabitants and a GDP of more than €212 billion per year, making it the country's second most populated region and second largest regional economy after Lombardy.
+The capital of Lazio is Rome, which is also the capital city of Italy.

 Lazio was the home of the Etruscan civilization, then stood at the center of the Roman Republic, of the Roman Empire, of the Papal States, of the Kingdom of Italy and of the Italian Republic.
 Lazio boasts a rich cultural heritage.
 Great artists and historical figures lived and worked in Rome, particularly during the Italian Renaissance period.

 In remote antiquity, Lazio (Latium) included only a limited part of the current region, between the lower course of the Tiber, the Tyrrhenian Sea, the Monti Sabini and the Pontine Marshes.

-After the end of World War II and the fall of the Fascist regime Lazio and Italy saw rapid economic growth, in particular in Rome.
+After the end of World War II in Europe and the fall of the Fascist regime Lazio and Italy saw rapid economic growth, especially in Rome.
 Today, Lazio is a large center of services and international trade, industry, public services, and tourism, supported by an extensive network of transport infrastructures thanks to its geographical position in the center of Italian Peninsula and the presence of Rome within it.